cf73/humanity/content/collections/books/michael-bond-paddington-bear.md

     content:
       -
         type: text
         text: 'Nearly fifty years ago, a small bear from Darkest Peru set out on an adventure of a lifetime.
 With nothing but a suitcase, several jars of marmalade, and a label around his neck that read, "Please Look After This Bear," he stowed away on a ship headed for faraway England.
-When the little bear arrived at London''s busy Paddington Station, he was discovered by...'
+When the little bear arrived at London''s busy Paddington Station, he was discovered by the middle class Brown family..."'
   -
     type: paragraph
-  -
-    type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: italic
         text: '"The magic of Paddington is that, through his wide-eyed innocence, he sees the very best in humanity, reminding us that love and kindness can triumph if we open our hearts and minds to one another."'
   -
     type: paragraph